Donald Trump Calls Colby Covington Following UFC Win And Woke Culture Attack

 “You’re tough, you have the right spirits.
 So now go win the next one, and just keep it for a long time, right?… I appreciated the shout-out tonight, too.
 I’m your fan, you’re my fan.
 Two of a kind, two of a kind.”

-The shout-out Trump referred to came during a post-fight interview where Covington went after many of the same issues Trump targets.
+The shout-out Trump referred to came during a post-fight interview where Covington went after many of the same targets the president does.
 Draped in an American flag, he hit out at Democratic presidential candidate Joe Biden and doubled down by aiming for Black Lives Matter and woke culture.
 He even took some time to slam the NBA’s biggest star, LeBron James.

 As reported previously by The Inquisitr, Covington’s comments sparked instant controversy.
 He promised Trump’s followers will rise to drive the president to a second term in the White House.